particle-iot/particle-workshops/content/docs/ch1.md

 **Note**: Images below are from the iOS setup.
 The flow of the Android setup experience is similar.

-1. Open the Particle Mobile App
+1. Open the Particle Mobile App.

 ![](./images/01/01-mobilesplash.png)

-2. Login, or create a new account if you don't already have one
+2. Login, or create a new account if you don't already have one.

 ![](./images/01/03-mobilelogin.png)

-3. On the "Your Devices" screen, click the "+" in the top-right to add a new device
+3. On the "Your Devices" screen, click the "+" in the top-right to add a new device.

 ![](./images/01/04-mobiledevicelist.png)